Rescue bears arrive at West Lothian zoo

 But they were severely malnourished and survived on scraps of food from passers-by.

-Bosses at the West Calder zoo agreed to house the pair - who are thought to be three years old - and they will be unveiled in their new enclosure on Saturday.
+Bosses at the West Calder zoo agreed to house the pair - who are thought to be three years old - and they have now been unveiled in their new enclosure.

 Brian Curran, who owns the zoo with wife Shirley, said: "We are delighted to welcome Henk and Eso to the zoo.